Skip to main content

 Taskade Genesis AI Workspace

 This is vibe coding taken to its logical conclusion.
 You do not get code.
-You get a working system.
+You get a working system — what we call living software.

 The core idea: your workspace is your backend.